Rik De Mil

-Rik De Mil (born 15 September 1981) is a Belgian professional football manager and former player.
+Rik De Mil (born 15 September 1981) is a Belgian professional football manager and former player who is the manager of Belgian Pro League club KAA Gent.
 As a player, he was a goalkeeper.

 Coaching career

 Club Brugge

 In 2015, De Mil received an offer from Club Brugge to become a youth coach, following the departure of Sven Vermant.
 He coached Club NXT, the reserve team of Club Brugge, during the side's 2020–21 season in the Belgian First Division B. On 18 February 2021, he replaced Philippe Clement as head coach of Club Brugge in the Europa League round of 32 match against Dynamo Kyiv which ended in a 1–1 draw, during the COVID-19 pandemic.
 In June 2022, he was replaced as Club NXT coach by Nicky Hayen.
 Ahead of the 2022–23 season, Club Brugge announced that De Mil would be promoted to the first team, where he became assistant to Carl Hoefkens.
 After the latter's dismissal in December 2022, De Mil also served under Scott Parker.
 In March 2023, he obtained his UEFA Pro License trainer's diploma.